Language-Specific Casing Rules

 Japanese (Romanized) Casing

-Romanized Japanese titles follow sentence case.
+Romanized Japanese uses sentence case.

 Correct examples